6529-Collections/nftdelegation/README.md

 ## What is it?

-Simply put, the proposed contract implementation deploys a "Delegation Management" that exists purely on-chain.
+Simply put, the proposed contract implementation deploys a "Delegation Management Registry" that exists purely on-chain.
 This means that all data and their provenance are part of the contract's state.

 ## Purpose